 Your galvanized chassis will need maintenance when used off road.
-The zinc coating although being tough is still susceptible to damage from stones chips to the coating should be maintained using a zinc rich coating.
+The zinc coating. although being tough. is still susceptible to damage from stone chips. the coating should be maintained.

 High Tensile Bolt and Fittings

 Zinc plated bolts and fittings should be coated with a protectant such as a lanolin based spray.
 The proprietary item "Lanotec" is recommended.